As new challenges emerge in this ever-changing world, engineers are called upon to create solutions and make the world a better place for tomorrow.

 Embry-Riddle is at the forefront of engineering education and is home to facilities and laboratories that prepare you for situations you will encounter in your career.

-The Lehman Engineering and Technology Center at the Daytona Beach Campus is home to the College of Engineering.
-Additional engineering lab spaces are located in the College of Arts & Sciences.
-The facilities feature open workspaces that facilitate collaborative development for interdisciplinary student teams.
+On the Daytona Beach Campus, the labs and facilities in the Lehman Engineering and Technology Center and the College of Arts & Sciences feature open workspaces that facilitate collaborative development for interdisciplinary student teams.
 Here, students are immersed in the entire design-build-test project cycle.
 Each engineering discipline at Embry-Riddle features a lab component that enables its students to get as much hands-on experience as possible.
 The Civil Engineering Infrastructure Lab is used for applied research in civil transportation systems and structural health monitoring.
 In the Clean Energy Systems Lab, students develop environmentally friendly and efficient energy systems.
 The Circuits and Electronics Engineering Lab, the Control Design Lab, and the Aircraft Design Lab are dedicated to problem solving and analysis.
 The Advanced Vehicles Green Garage, which houses the U.S. Department of Energy-sponsored EcoCAR competition vehicle, allows students to model, integrate, and test advanced hybrid and electric vehicle technology.

 Engineering students at the Prescott Campus have a unique opportunity to work on projects and research in labs dedicated solely to them.
 Students operate remote and autonomous robots in the Aerial Robotics Lab or fabricate and assemble innovative projects in the Aerospace Experimentation and Fabrication Building, better known as AXFAB.
 In the AXFAB labs, students conduct prototyping using 3-D technology, test physical material specimens used in aerospace platforms, and heat-treat materials to prepare specimens for analysis.
 Beyond the AXFAB labs, students also use the Wind Tunnel Lab, Robotics Lab, Propulsions Lab, Materials Testing Lab, and Structures Lab.
 In addition, students are using the Advanced Vehicle Lab to design and construct an electric Land Speed Record car to run at the Bonneville Salt Flats.